astroumd/lmtoy/INSTALL.md

    results, and fully run the "old" pipeline.
 If you don't care, use **nemo=0**, but you'll be missing out.

-   The native python3 might work for you, for which venv=1 should be used
+   The native python3 might work for you, for which venv=1 could be used

    Known native python3 packages for common systems: